James Boucaut: Career in Australia

 Boucaut remained very attached to his roots in Cornwall, being active in the Adelaide Cornish Association, and he considered Cornwall to be a nation.

 His brother Bastin Boucaut (c.
 1843 – 16 September 1864) was a member of B. T. Finniss's 1864 surveying party to the Northern Territory; he died of fever at Escape Cliffs, aged 21.

 Late life and legacy

-Boucaut resigned in February 1905 on a pension of £1,300 a year, on account of failing health.
-He had an estate at the foot of Mount Barker, where he bred purebred Arabian horses.
-His health improved with leisure and he lived until dying at his home in Glenelg on 1 February 1916, aged 84.
+Boucaut resigned in February 1905 and died at his home in Glenelg on 1 February 1916, aged 84.
 He was interred in the Boucault family vault at St Mary's on the Sturt.